benlansdell/ethome/docs/how-to.md

     * `load`: load DataFrame from pickle file
     * `save_movie`: create a movie with some feature column you indicate overlaid

-See the docs for usage details.
+See the API docs for usage details.